rzmk/discord-palm-bot/README.md

 ## Disclaimer

-This bot and project are not affiliated with Google, MakerSuite, and Discord.
+This bot and project are not affiliated with Discord, Google, LangChain, and MakerSuite.

 By using this bot and/or project you acknowledge the following:

--   PaLM API output may generate content that may be inaccurate and does not reflect the views of the bot owner.
+-   The bot and AI output may generate content that may be inaccurate and does not reflect the views of the bot owner.
 -   The bot may generate inaccurate responses that seem factual but are not, and other false/inaccurate information.

 Please use responsibly.